-Last Updated on 04.10.2018 by Iliyan
+Last Updated on 22.07.2023 by Iliyan

-The founder of the Joseon dynasty (1392-1910) – his first king Taejo, has made Seoul capital more than 600 years ago.
+The founder of the Joseon dynasty (1392-1910) – King Taejo has made Seoul capital more than 600 years ago.
 The location is considered to be ideal, thanks to the Theory of Geomancy, with mountains on the north and a river on the south.
 Also, the city was situated strategically around the middle of the Korean peninsula.
 The beautiful and lively capital is growing quickly in the modern-day times but the tradition and the modernity live together harmoniously.
 Traditionally, it serves as the residence for the king and his family, as well as a seat of the government.
 Thanks to that, there are five large palaces in the capital: Gyeongbokgung, Changdeokgung, Changgyeonggung, Deoksugung and Gyeonghuigung.
 The royal palaces in Seoul embody Joseon’s ideology, which puts an emphasis on naturalness and decency, virtue and temperance.

-Gyeongbokgung Palace
+Gyeongbokgung Palace History

 The southeast guardian tower of the palace